keystone-engine/keystone-engine.github.io/docs.md

 NOTE: If you already installed the precompiled Python module from section 2 above, skip this part.

+To install Python binding from PyPi on \*nix platforms, do:
+{% highlight bash %}
+$ sudo pip install keystone-engine
+{% endhighlight %}

+NOTE: PyPi installation actually downloads & compiles the Keystone core, so you need to have *CMake* installed in your machine beforehand.

 To install Python binding from source on \*nix platforms, do:
 {% highlight bash %}
 $ cd bindings/python